-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 There will also be $20.1m for Iwi-Māori Partnership Boards, $30m to support Māori and primary community care providers.
 Associate Minister of Health Peeni Henare said the boards would "assess the health services Māori and whanau need at a local level, and the funding provided to the Māori Health Authority will then be able to pay for the services to meet those needs".

-The Government has made good on its 2020 election pledge to increase emergency dental grants from $300 to $1000, paying for people who need emergency dental care.
+The Government has made good on its 2020 election pledge to increase emergency dental grants from $300 to $1000.

 Transgender and intersex health will get a small funding boost.
 About half a million dollars a year will go to providing more gender transition services, and improving guidelines for gender affirmation procedures.
 About $700m a year will go to implementing a "rights-based" approach to intersex care.